tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/sqlserver_db.html.markdown

 The following arguments are supported:

 * `instance_id` - (Required, ForceNew) SQLServer instance ID which DB belongs to.
-* `name` - (Required, ForceNew) Name of SQLServer DB.
+* `name` - (Required, ForceNew) Name of SQL Server DB.
 The DataBase name must be unique and must be composed of numbers, letters and underlines, and the first one can not be underline.
 * `charset` - (Optional, ForceNew) Character set DB uses.
 Valid values: `Chinese_PRC_CI_AS`, `Chinese_PRC_CS_AS`, `Chinese_PRC_BIN`, `Chinese_Taiwan_Stroke_CI_AS`, `SQL_Latin1_General_CP1_CI_AS`, and `SQL_Latin1_General_CP1_CS_AS`.
 Default value is `Chinese_PRC_CI_AS`.
 * `remark` - (Optional) Remark of the DB.